safedep/ghcp/README.md

 - Verify the requested PR is in `open` state

 Only then the service accepts the request and proxies the comment to the target repository.

-## Hosted API

-A publicly accessible version of the API is hosted at `https://ghcp-integrations.safedep.io`.
-The API is authenticated using any of:

-1. GitHub Workload Identity token
-2. GitHub Repository Verification for `/.github/workflows/vet-ci.yml` as per [vet-action](https://github.com/safedep/vet-action)

-### Token Requirements

-- GitHub Workload Identity token must be present in `Authorization` header
-- GitHub Workload Identity token must have `audience` set to `safedep-ghcp`

 ## Security